Edit

-Get started using AI-backed APIs in your Windows app
+Get started using AI-backed features and APIs in your Windows app

-Windows Copilot Runtime offers a variety of AI-backed APIs referred to as Windows Copilot Library that enable you to tap into AI features without the need to find, run, or optimize your own Machine Learning (ML) model.
-The models that power Windows Copilot Library are ready-to-use and passively running all the time on the device to enable AI features on Copilot+ PCs.
+Windows Copilot Runtime offers a variety of AI-backed features and APIs that let you to tap into AI functionality without the need to find, run, or optimize your own Machine Learning (ML) model.
+The models that power Windows Copilot Runtime on Copilot+ PCs run locally and in the background at all times.

-Windows Copilot Library includes these AI-backed APIs powered by models running locally, directly on the Windows device:
+Windows Copilot Runtime includes the following features and AI-backed APIs (in the Windows App SDK) powered by models running locally on the Windows device.

-• Phi Silica: The Phi Silica API is available as a part of the Windows App SDK.
+• Phi Silica: Not yet available.
+The Phi Silica APIs will ship in the Windows App SDK.
 Similar to OpenAI's GPT Large Language Model (LLM) that powers ChatGPT, Phi is a Small Language Model (SLM) developed by Microsoft Research to perform language-processing tasks on a local device.
-Phi Silica is specifically designed for Windows devices with a Neural Processing Unit (NPU), allowing text generation and conversation features to run in a highly performant hardware-accelerated way directly on the device.
+Phi Silica is specifically designed for Windows devices with a Neural Processing Unit (NPU), allowing text generation and conversation features to run in a high performance, hardware-accelerated way directly on the device.

-• Text Recognition with OCR: The Text Recognition API (also referred to as Optical Character Recognition or OCR) is available as a part of the Windows App SDK.
-This API enables the recognition of text in an image and the conversion of different types of documents, such as scanned paper documents, PDF files or images captured by a digital camera, into editable and searchable data on a local device.
+• Text Recognition with OCR: Not yet available.
+The Text Recognition APIs (also referred to as Optical Character Recognition or OCR) will ship in the Windows App SDK.
+These APIs enable the recognition of text in an image and the conversion of different types of documents (such as scanned paper documents, PDF files, or images captured by a digital camera) into editable and searchable data on a local device.

-• Studio Effects: Windows devices with compatible Neural Processing Units (NPUs) integrate Studio Effects into the built-in device camera and microphone settings.
+• Studio Effects: Available in Windows 11, version 22H2 or newer (Build 22623.885+), on Copilot+ PCs.
+Windows devices with compatible Neural Processing Units (NPUs) integrate Studio Effects into the built-in device camera and microphone settings.
 Apply special effects that utilize AI, including: Background Blur, Eye Contact correction, Automatic Framing, Portrait Light correction, Creative Filters, or Voice Focus for filtering out background noise.

-• Recall: Recall enables users to quickly find things from their past activity, such as documents, images, websites and more.
-Developers can enrich the user’s Recall experience with their app by adding contextual information to the underlying vector database with the User Activity API.
+• Recall: Available for preview via Windows Insiders Program on Copilot+ PCs.
+Recall enables users to quickly find things from their past activity, such as documents, images, websites and more.
+Developers can enrich the user's Recall experience with their app by adding contextual information to the underlying vector database with the User Activity API.
 This integration will help users pick up where they left off in your app, improving app engagement and user's seamless flow between Windows and your app.

 • Add OpenAI chat completions to your WinUI 3 / Windows App SDK desktop app: A tutorial on how to integrate the cloud-based OpenAI ChatGPT completion capabilities into a WinUI 3 / Windows App SDK desktop app.